JerryWangCR/Stats-iOS-App/README.md

 # Stats-iOS-App
-A stats app that Calculates the Normal distribution of a single Dice Roll Designed for easy understanding of the mean and variance.
+A stats app that Calculates the Normal distribution of a single Dice Roll.

+Designed for easy understanding of the mean and variance.

-Developed using Xcode and Swift
+Developed using Xcode and Swift .